brightmart/text_classification/README.md

 4.Answer Module:
 take the final epsoidic memory, question, it update hidden state of answer module.

-13.BERT:Pre-training of Deep Bidirectional Transformers for Language Understanding
+13.BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
 -------------------------------------------------------------------------
 BERT currently achieve state of art results on more than 10 NLP tasks. the key ideas behind this model is that we can